Skip to main content

 Educational Loan Reimbursement

-• Educational loans have a repayment period anywhere between 5 to 15 years.
+• Education loans have a repayment period of anywhere between 5 to 15 years.
 The average range would be 5 – 7 years.
-Most lenders have flexible repayment options so the borrower can plan the repayment schedule to his/her convenience.
+Most lenders have flexible repayment options so the borrower can plan the repayment schedule at his/her convenience.

-• Loan providers offer a moratorium period to the educational loan borrowers.
-During this period the borrower generally does not start any repayment towards the loan.
-This period may be to the duration of 6 months to 1 year.
-Please cross check with your lender and confirm the exact duration of the moratorium period, if any.
-Generally this holiday period is during the time when the applicant has completed the program and is applying for suitable jobs.
-RBI has advised banks to give a moratorium of 1 year for educational loans.
-Axis Bank, Prodigy Finance, ICICI Bank, HDFC Credila, Avanse, Auxilo, InCred, all provide moratorium periods of some duration.
-Please check with the respective loan providers on the exact conditions of the moratorium period.
-Many financial institutions have also offered special moratorium periods in light of the Covid 19 pandemic as per RBI guidelines.
+• Loan providers offer a moratorium period to education loan borrowers.
+During this period, the borrower generally does not start any repayment towards the loan.
+This period may be for a duration of 6 months to 1 year.
+(Please cross-check with your lender and confirm the exact duration of the moratorium period, if any.)
+Generally, this relaxation period is during the time when the applicant has completed the program and is applying for suitable jobs.
+RBI has advised banks to give a moratorium of 1 year for education loans.
+Axis Bank, Prodigy Finance, ICICI Bank, HDFC Credila, Avanse, Auxilo, and InCred, all provide moratorium periods of some duration.
+(Please check with the respective loan providers on the exact conditions of the moratorium period.)

-• EMI – Estimated Monthly Installment of your loan will contain both the principal and interest portion.
-During the beginning of your repayment period the EMI will contain more interest and towards the end of the loan tenure, your EMI will contain more principal.
-Once your moratorium period is done you will need to start paying the EMIs regularly.
-You will keep paying the EMIs until the entire loan amount is repaid.
+EMI – Estimated Monthly Installment of your loan will contain both the principal and interest portion.
+During the beginning of your repayment period, the EMI will contain more interest, and towards the end of the loan tenure, your EMI will contain more principal.
+Once your moratorium period is over, you will need to start paying the EMIs regularly.
+You have to keep paying the EMIs until the entire loan amount is repaid.
+If you opt for lengthier loan tenure, the EMI amount will be smaller whereas opting for shorter loan tenures will leave you with larger EMI options.

 Other Useful Links: